djtersteegc/smartportsd/smartport-smd/README.md

 # BOM

 There's an interactive BOM [here](https://djtersteegc.github.io/smartportsd/ibom-smd-v1.1.html), and CSV version with footprint info [here](https://djtersteegc.github.io/smartportsd/bom-smd-v1.1.csv).
-The interactive one is super useful when placing the SMD comonents.
+The interactive one is super useful when placing the SMD components.

 C5 is an optional bulk capacitor for the 5V power rail near the MCU.
 In my experience building these it is not needed.